ml4astro/galaxy2galaxy/README.md

 ```bash
 $ g2g-datagen --problem=img2img_cosmos --data_dir=data/img2img_cosmos
 ```
 This uses GalSim to draw postage stamps and save them in TFRecord format which can then be used for training.
+This assumes that you have downloaded the GalSim COSMOS sample, if that's not the case, you can dowload it with: `galsim_download_cosmos -s 25.2`

 To  train an autoencoder with this data:
 ```bash